 Although the actual look depends on your packaging goals, paperboard supports a wide variety of decorative options.
 Print a clear logo to jump off an otherwise plain or natural-looking surface.
 Work with a printing expert who can match your colors with near exact precision, no matter the space.
 Think of windowing as an opportunity to cleverly showcase your product, without sacrificing its freshness.

 Ultimately, the question of branding starts with you.
 How would you like the packaging to help boost sales?
 What does the packaging say about your values or brand narrative?
 Then your manufacturer can talk you through the options available to deliver your vision.

 You demand shorter lead times.
 You’d like to buy in bulk to save money on individual orders.
 The best way to accomplish both is with a vendor managed inventory (VMI).
 This helps you get your finished products quickly, when you need them.
 Manufacturers do this by keeping all aspects of your order in stock to turn them around quickly.
 In doing so, you get your products on shelves well before they hit their expiration dates.

 VMI also enables you to schedule orders throughout the year (say, for each quarter).

 What Certifications Have You Earned?

-While it’s always good to have talking points in hand, the above questions represent the first steps in establishing a working relationship.
+While it’s always good to have talking points in hand, the above questions represent the first steps in establishing a working relationship with your food packaging manufacturer.
 It’s not about hosting interviews.
-It’s about striking up conversations that get you the solutions you need.
+It’s about striking up conversations that get you the results you need.